List of Mentors for NZSA Youth Mentor Programme

 Area: Auckland

-Genre: Fiction Adult fiction (except fantasy and sci-fi), young adult and nonfiction
+Genre: adult fiction (all genres except adult fantasy and sci-fi), young adult fiction and general nonfiction

 Website

 After starting with a medical publisher and then Oxford University Press, Harriet Allan worked at Penguin Random House and its earlier iterations for nearly 35 years.
-She edited and produced books of all genres for both adults and children before becoming fiction publisher, in which role she published numerous award-winning novels and literary nonfiction titles, working with some of New Zealand’s preeminent writers.
-She is currently working as a freelance editor.
+She edited and produced books of all genres for both adults, young adults and children before becoming fiction publisher, in which role she published numerous award-winning novels and literary nonfiction titles, working with some of New Zealand’s preeminent writers.
+She is currently working as a freelance manuscript assessor, mentor and editor.

 Michelle Elvy